lijie-hu/lijie-hu.github.io/_pages/about.md

 <!-- *2024.07*: &nbsp;🎉 Two papers have been accepted at The 1st Conference on Language Modeling (COLM 2024)!
 - *2024.05*: &nbsp;🎉 Our paper "Improving Interpretation Faithfulness for Vision Transformers" has been accepted at The 41st International Conference on Machine Learning (ICML 2024)!
-- *2024.04*: &nbsp;🎉 Our paper "Faster Rates of Differentially Private Stochastic Convex Optimization" has been accepted at Journal of Machine Learning Research (JMLR)!
+- *2024.04*: &nbsp;🎉 Our paper "Faster Rates of Differentially Private Stochastic Convex Optimization" has been accepted by the Journal of Machine Learning Research (JMLR)!
 - *2024.03*: &nbsp;🎉 I am honored to receive the ICLR 2024 Travel Grant.
 - *2024.02*: &nbsp;🎉 I am honored to have been elected to the AAAI Student Committee!
 - *2024.01*: &nbsp;🎉 Our paper "Differentially Private Natural Language Models: Recent Advances and Future Directions" has been accepted at The 18th Conference of the European Chapter of the Association for Computational Linguistics (EACL 2024)!